 CMA Fest 2018

-We did not renew our tickets for 2018 and have no plans to do so.
-We are ending our CMA Fest Tradition.
+We did not renew our tickets for 2018 and have no plans to do so–we are ending our CMA Fest Tradition.
 I am incredibly sad because this festival is very near and dear to my heart.
 It is disheartening to see what CMA Fest has turned into.
-A lot of money goes into CMA Fest: traveling to Nashville, 4-day tickets, meals, and lodging for five days; we are excited to spend it elsewhere.
+A lot of money goes into CMA Fest for its attendees: traveling to Nashville, 4-day tickets, meals, and lodging for five days; we are excited to spend it elsewhere.

 Whether you contacted us via email or by commenting on our articles, we have LOVED answering all of your CMA Fest questions!
 We are honored that so many of you have come to us for help.
-Although I am sad that we are ending our CMA Fest Tradition, I will miss answering your CMA Fest questions in the future.
+I will miss answering your CMA Fest questions in the future.
 Thank you for all of your support these past few years!